christianbmartinez/colorfill-js/README.md

 ## Configuration
 You can configure your own colorfill at the colorfill [codepen](https://codepen.io/christianmartinez/pen/KKgyywR)

-Colorfill takes a maximum of 8 arguments (all mentioned in the above example).
+Colorfilljs takes a maximum of 8 arguments (all mentioned in the above example).
 If any are left blank, it will use defaults.